 Master of Science - Construction Management

-The Master of Science in Construction Management (M.S.C.M.) degree provides graduate-level study for those seeking mid- and upper-level management positions in the construction industry or continued study for the doctorate.
-Students with degrees in construction management, engineering, science, architecture and business, as well as related disciplines are invited to apply.
+The Master of Science in Construction Management (M.S.C.M.) degree provides graduate-level study for those seeking mid- and upper-level management positions in the construction industry or continued study for a doctorate.
+Students with bachelor's degrees in construction management, engineering, science, architecture and business, etc. are invited to apply.
 MSCM students should follow the graduate rules and milestones of the program in the Civil & Environmental Engineering and Construction Graduate Student Handbook.

 Graduates will meet the expectations of employers seeking construction professionals with advanced expertise in the planning and execution of construction projects, including the abilities to: